-Local boating requirements are posted
+Local boating requirements are posted at all public boat ramps.

-- 1. Boat ramps are for the launching - To avoid congestion, complete any preparation prior to launching, or when returning from the water, away from the ramp. - Ensure all safety equipment is on the vessel and operational, and that lifejackets are always worn. - Always keep a lookout for waterway hazards and operate your vessel in line with weather and waterway conditions. - 5.
+- 1. Boat ramps are for the launching - To avoid congestion, complete any preparation prior to launching, or when returning from the water, away from the ramp. - 3.
+Ensure all safety equipment is on the vessel and operational, and that lifejackets are always worn. - Always keep a lookout for waterway hazards and operate your vessel in line with weather and waterway conditions. - 5.
 Parking is only allowed in designated areas. - 6.
-Ensure no one is in or on the vessel when moving to and from the ramp. - Shade structures aren't allowed within 50 metres of either side of boat ramps. - 8.
-Stay clear of dam infrastructure.
+Ensure no one is in or on the vessel when moving to and from the ramp. - Shade structures aren't allowed within 50 metres of either side of - .
+8. Stay clear of dam infrastructure.